cloudmesh/classes/docs/source/overview.rst

     Report Format section.
 The following length is required:

     In case you chose the term paper, you or your team will pick a topic relevant for the class.
-You wil write a high quality scholarly paper about this topic.
+You will write a high quality scholarly paper about this topic.
 The following artifacts are part of the deliverables for a term paper.
 A report must be produced while using the format discussed in the Report Format section.
 The following length is required: